| Tenants and Landlords for Fair Taxation |

 | Stop Paying Unfair Taxes |

-| Home City Council Links Articles Volunteering Letter to editor How rent reductions are calculated Past voting The different positions |
+| Home Links Articles Volunteering Thank Councillors Blast Councillors Letter to editor How reductions are calculated Pre-2006 voting record 2009 Results Recent Voting |

+In Ottawa, most properties pay less than 20% of the rent in taxes.
+Therefore, the automatic rent reduction calculation gives tenants a larger rent reduction than the tax decrease actually justifies.
 TIMING OF RENT REDUCTIONS The Municipal Property Assessment Corporation now values properties every year.
 Quite apart from what the City of Ottawa decides about property taxes, assessment increases will lead to tax increases and assessment decreases will lead to tax decreases.
 Tenants need to note that rent reductions will only take place in rental buildings that have a tax decrease, after taking into account both any assessment change and the City of Ottawa's tax changes.
-If City Council lowers tenants taxes in 2009, the corresponding rent reductions will take place at December 31, 2009, or in effect at January 1, 2010.
+If City Council lowers tenants taxes in 2010, the corresponding rent reductions will take place at December 31, 2010, or in effect at January 1, 2011.
 Tenants who are entitled to a rent reduction due to property tax decreases will receive a notice from the City of Ottawa in September or October, letting tenants know the percentage rent reduction you are entitled to.
 Many landlords will send you their own notice telling you the dollar amount of your rent reduction. | ||||||||||||||||||||